IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

 ## Set up job templates on Ansible Automation Platform
 These playbooks are designed to be used with Ansible Automation Platform (AAP) job templates.
 The information in the `host_vars` can be used to set up Inventory and Hosts on AAP.

-Review the required inputs to each playbooks to set up Survey on AAP so that external callers can call the AAP REST API correctly.
+Review the required inputs to each playbooks to set up Surveys on AAP so that external callers can call the AAP REST API correctly.

-- Set up an AAP schedule to send cert data to IBM Concert on a regular basis
+- Set up an AAP schedule to send certificate data to IBM Concert on a regular basis
-- Set up an AAP job template to renew a certificate data to IBM Concert on a regular basi
+- Set up an AAP job template to renew a certificate data to IBM Concert on a regular basis

 ## Set up ServiceNow for Ansible Automation Platform Integration
-- Create an Outbound REST message and a POST method ton interact with AAP
+- Create an Outbound REST message and a POST method to interact with AAP
 - Create a business rule to send the POST REST message when an Incident ticket State changes
 - Customize a script to send the correct inputs to the AAP job template to renew the certificate on z/OS